WDD 131: Dynamic Web Fundamentals

 fetchData(processData);

-The fetchData function simulates fetching data from a server by using the setTimeout function to create a 2-second delay.
-After the delay, it calls the provided callback function, passing the string 'Data has been fetched' as an argument.
-In this context, the processData function is passed as the callback to fetchData, and it logs the received data to the console when called.
+The fetchData function simulates server data fetching using setTimeout to create a 2-second delay.
+After the delay, it invokes the callback function, passing 'Data has been fetched' as an argument.
+In this example, processData is passed as the callback, and it logs the received data to the console when invoked.